 Individual Student Teaching or beginning a required internship - Each individual student teaching or beginning a required internship must provide written authorization for, and pay the costs of, his or her criminal history records check (including any applicable vendor's fees) prior to participating in any field experiences in the District.
-See 105 ILCS 5/10-21.9(g), amended by P.A.
-101-531.
+See 105 ILCS 5/10-21.9(g),

 Applicant for Bus Driver - Each applicant for a bus driver position must complete the application required by the Secretary of State for a school bus driver permit (obtained from the District) and submit it to the District along with the necessary fingerprint submission as required by the ISP to conduct a fingerprint-based criminal history records check.
 The Superintendent or designee will conduct a pre-employment interview with prospective school bus driver candidates, distribute school bus driver applications and medical forms, and submit the applicant's fingerprint cards to the ISP.
 The Superintendent or designee will certify in writing to the Secretary of State that all pre-employment conditions have been successfully completed, including the successful completion of a criminal history records check as required by State law.
 The applicant must present the certification to the Secretary of State at the time of submitting the school bus driver permit application.
-See 625 ILCS 5/6-106.1, amended by P.A.s 101-458 & 102-168; 92 III.Admin.Code §1035.25.
+See 625 ILCS 5/6-106.1, amended by P.A.s 102-168 and 102-299; 92 Ill.Admin.Code §1035.25.